Global PhDs

 Overview

-- Up to 4 fully funded (fees and stipend) scholarships provided by St Leonard’s Postgraduate College at St Andrews and the University of Bonn for Global PhD degree programmes
+- Up to 4 fully funded (fees and stipend) scholarships provided by St Leonard’s Postgraduate College and the University of Bonn for Global PhD degree programmes.

-- Available for students of all nationalities starting their degree in the 2023-2024 academic year who meet the entry requirements of both institutions
+- Available for students of all nationalities starting their degree in the 2025-2026 academic year who meet the entry requirements of both institutions.

-- Supervisor-led competition open to the Faculties of Arts, Mathematics and Natural Sciences and Medicine at the University of Bonn and the Faculties of Arts, Science, and Medicine at St Andrews.
-Members of other Schools/faculties should contact the Global Office/International Office prior to application.
+- Supervisor-led competition open to the Faculties of Arts, Mathematics and Natural Sciences, and Medicine at the University of Bonn and the Faculties of Arts, Science, and Medicine at St Andrews.
+Members of other Schools/faculties should contact the Global Office/International Office prior to application so that they can advise on eligibility.

 Description

-St Andrews-Bonn Global Doctoral scholarships are intended to contribute to the global theme of the University of St Andrews’ Strategy and the Internationalization Strategy of the University of Bonn.
+St Andrews-Bonn Global Doctoral scholarships are intended to contribute to the development of world-leading research, education and impact supported by the University Strategy at St Andrews, and the Internationalization Strategy of the University of Bonn.
 The scholarships are intended to help to increase collaborative research between the institutions and to aid their internationalisation agenda.

 Scholarships will support research jointly supervised and delivered through a Global PhD degree programme.
 Applications for a project within an area of strategic importance to both institutions will be prioritised.
 Students are expected to be integrated into a Bonn International Graduate School or other structured PhD program at the University of Bonn.